AqwamCreates/DataPredict/docs/BasicTutorials/UsingOptimizers.md

 ```

 In here, this is where our training starts.
+Note that the models prints out the cost for each number of iterations.

 ```lua